badabing2005/PixelFlasher/README.md

 Otherwise you'd have to select where it is installed.
 You can download the lastest Android™ Platform Tools by clicking the ![Image of link](/images/open-link-16.png) next to it.
 If you have multiple versions, you can select another version, although it is best to always use the most recent version (The selected version will be identified and displayed.)
-If you already have your phone connected to the PC, the application will detect all ADB connected devices (both in adb and fastboot mode) and populate the combo box (2).
+If you already have your phone connected to the PC, the application will detect all connected devices
+(in adb, fastboot, sideload, recovery modes) and populate the combo box (2).
-Otherwise connect your phone to your PC, and hit the `Reload` button and select your device.
+Otherwise connect your phone to your PC, and hit the `Scan` button and then select your device.
 2. Select your device from the list in the combo box.
 The following information about the connected device is displayed.
     - (1st field) Rooted devices will be identified with a checkmark ✓.